When to Leave Carrd, Linktree, or Stan Store

 You can't show up in Google search results

 Carrd gives you almost no SEO control.
-You can't set custom meta descriptions per page (there's only one page), you can't write blog posts, and you have no way to target search terms your ideal clients are using.
+You can't set custom meta descriptions per page — there's only one page — you can't write blog posts, and there's no way to target the search terms your clients are using.
 Carrd sites rarely rank for anything except your own name.

 You want to add more pages or content

 The product is one page.
-If you want a separate services page, a case studies section, or a blog to drive organic traffic, there's no path forward within Carrd.
-You can add sections, but you can't add a second URL.
+If you want a separate services page, case studies, or a blog to drive organic traffic, there's no path forward within Carrd.
+You can add sections.
+You can't add a second URL.

 Your business looks bigger than a starter page

 This matters more than people admit.
 A Carrd site signals you're pre-launch.
-Some solopreneurs get away with it early on because their reputation travels through referrals.
-The moment you're sending people who don't already know you — from a pitch, a social post, an ad — the Carrd site does real damage.
+That's fine when your reputation travels through referrals and everyone already knows you.
+The moment you're sending people who don't — from a pitch, a social post, an ad — the Carrd site does real damage.

 When to Leave Linktree